ramantehlan/blog/content/post/2020/gsoc/proposal.md

 # What is nteract?

-<a href="">nteract</a> is an ecosystem of SDKs, applications, and libraries created by the <a href="">nteract community</a> to help you
+<a href="https://nteract.io/">nteract</a> is an ecosystem of SDKs, applications, and libraries created by the <a href="https://github.com/nteract/">nteract community</a> to help you
 and your team make the most of interactive notebooks and REPLs.

-- <a href="">Core SDK</a> to help you bring the power of notebooks to every application by enabling you to create your own computing experience.
+- <a href="https://nteract.io/sdk">Core SDK</a> to help you bring the power of notebooks to every application by enabling you to create your own computing experience.
-- A <a href="">Suite of applications</a> allows you to quickly create and publish notebooks in the cloud and on the desktop.
+- A <a href="https://nteract.io/applications">Suite of applications</a> allows you to quickly create and publish notebooks in the cloud and on the desktop.
-- <a href="">Libraries</a> to enhance your notebook workflows from end-to-end.
+- <a href="https://nteract.io/libraries">Libraries</a> to enhance your notebook workflows from end-to-end.

 <br>
 **What is nteract play?**<br><br>
-<a href="">nteract play</a> is a web application that provides an interactive playground for users to run code samples
+<a href="https://play.nteract.io/">nteract play</a> is a web application that provides an interactive playground for users to run code samples
 against a Binder instance.

 <p align="center" style="margin-top:50px;margin-bottom:50px">